chriseldredge/chriseldredge.github.io/source/_posts/2013-02-25-fun-with-nuget-rest-api.markdown

 ----

-I would love to see NuGet adopt more RESTful practices with regards to its HTTP API, but having one pull request declined already, I'm not sure how eager I'll be in trying to bring about this change.
+I would love to see NuGet adopt more RESTful practices with regards to its HTTP API, but having had one pull request declined already, I'm not sure how eager I'll be in trying to bring about this change.